klemetsson/stratux-zero/README.md

 The integrated 1090 MHz antenna for ADS-B data is a simple dipole design.
 This however, requires a balun with impedence matching which is located on a separate PCB.

+### Ideas for improvements

+- Add a USB power delivery switch to the external ports so that they can be switched off when the unit it charging while Raspberry Pi is not started.
+- Add a third power switch position that would start the unit whenever there is external power.
+Good for when having the unit installed in the aircraft.
+  This can be done by implementing a voltage divider that can be sampled by the MCU.
+- Add pin header for a fan that can be controlled from GPIO4.

 ### Power management

 There is a DC/DC regulator that takes power from the battery or external USB-C and outputs the main 5 V bus.
 This bus powers the Raspberry Pi through the GPIO and provides power to the two USB A connectors.